landelare/ue5coro/Docs/Async.md

 is running in "latent mode".
 The world will be fetched from the first UObject* parameter that returns a valid pointer from GetWorld() with GWorld used as a last resort fallback.
+If there's a FLatentActionInfo parameter, its callback target will be used with the highest priority.
 The latent info will be registered with that world's latent action manager, there's no need to call FLatentActionManager::AddNewAction().

+The detected world context (most often `this` for non-static member UFUNCTIONs) will act as the latent action's owner, and the coroutine will enjoy a measure of lifetime tracking and protection from the latent action manager, mostly eliminating the need to check the validity of `this` after each `co_await`.
+There are still situations where the coroutine can resume on an invalid object, e.g., if the owning object was destroyed and the destructors of the coroutine's local variables are being run as a response.

 The output exec pin will fire in BP when the coroutine co_returns (most often this happens naturally as control leaves the scope of the function), but you can